Breakfast in the Classroom (BIC)

 YES.
 The school district relies entirely upon federal funding to cover the cost of the BIC program.
 Annual free and reduced meal benefit applications or individual direct certification through Utah government agencies is still recommended.

-Additional Information can be found on the document below labeled: This link clicks thru to a PDF of additional common questions and concerns
+Additional Information can be found on the document below labeled: BIC - Common Questions & Concerns

 If you happen to have any further questions or concerns, feel free to give our office a call: 801-974-8380